Unpacking the Narrative of how Russia is going to change the global monetary system.

-The Narrative starts with the fact that Russia’s central bank is now buying gold from Russian commercial banks, at a price of 5,000 rubles per gram.
-5,000 rubles is worth $58.31 as of market close on Friday, April 1.
+The Narrative starts with the fact that Russia’s central bank is now buying gold from Russian commercial banks, for 5,000 rubles per gram.
+5,000 rubles is worth $58.31 as of the market close on Friday, April 1.
 Let’s pause here to look at a graph of the price of the ruble.

 Forced Discounts and Bribing Customers

 Anyways, back to the Narrative.
 In global markets, a gram of gold is worth $61.89 (as of Friday’s close).
 In other words, the central bank is paying 6% below the market price (the discount was greater when this was announced).